 Underpinning much of Davies's work are observations of the early naturalists.
 The first chapter begins with Davies observing a warbler's nest, in awe of a young cuckoo being fed by unsuspecting hosts.
-This and other sights, Davies f the world's parasitic mode of reproduction is anomalous; rather, it evolved gradually from parental ancestry.
+This and other sights, Davies and a succession of observations by literary figures and naturalists appeared over the ensuing centuries, until Charles Darwin dispelled the notion that the broodparasitic mode of reproduction is anomalous; rather, it evolved gradually from parental ancestry.
 Darwin's intuition is never far from where Davies is working.
-Less than a century ago, Edgar Chance uncovered "truths" as basic as how the cuckoo lays its egg and selects nests with eggs that closely match its own.
-Although these stories have been retold many times, they set up Davies's mission to determine why cuckoos behave in these and by
+Less than a century ago, Edgar Chance uncovered acknowledges, have intrigued naturalists since Aristotle,